 Take a closer look at your clientele to develop customer profiles and analyze the customer journey.
 It will be much easier to understand the needs of a customer that comes forth with a support request if you examine their profile and pinpoint at which stage of the customer journey they are.

-Develop internal process that support FCR
+Develop an internal process that supports FCR

-While some customer problems are quite straight forward, others might demand much more effort to be solved.
+While some customer problems are quite straightforward, others might demand much more effort to be solved.
 In those cases, the agent with whom the customer initiated the interaction might require support to successfully resolve the issue.
 It is up to you to develop an internal structure that expedites the process and is clear to everybody involved.